opentracing-contrib/java-jaxrs/README.md

 Instrumentation by default adds a set of standard HTTP tags and as an operation name it uses a string defined in `@Path` annotation.
 Custom tags or operation name can be defined in span decorators.

 ## Tracing Server Requests
-By default OpenTracing dynamic feature is automatically discovered and registered.
-The only needed configuration is to register tracer instance: `GlobalTracer.register(tracer)` at application startup.
+By default OpenTracing provider is automatically discovered and registered.
+The only configuration that is required is to register a tracer instance: `GlobalTracer.register(tracer)` at application startup.

 Custom configuration
 ```java